 Nanomaterials: substances deliberately designed, engineered and produced by human activity to be in the nanoscale range (approx. 1-300 nm) because of very specific properties or compositions (e.g. shape, surface properties, or chemistry) that result only in that nanoscale.
 Incidental particles in the nanoscale range created during traditional food processing such as homogenization, milling, churning, and freezing, and naturally occurring particles in the nanoscale range are not intended to be included in this definition.

-Operator: An individual or business enterprise, responsible for ensuring that products meet the requirements of an organic standard.
+Operator: An individual or business enterprise responsible for ensuring that products meet the requirements of an organic standard.

 Organic agriculture: Organic agriculture is a production system that sustains the health of soils, ecosystems and people.
 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic agriculture combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved.

-Organic Product: A product which has been produced, processed, and/or handled in compliance with organic standards.
+Organic Product: A product that has been produced, processed, and/or handled in compliance with organic standards.

 Organic Seed and Plant Material: Seed and planting material that is produced under certified organic management.